felixdagnon/CICD-Flow-CodeDeploy-Lambda-Application/README.md

 ## Create CodCommit Repo and put the staff in

+let's create a CodeCommit repository first and push our code from Cloud9 IDE.

+I will store all code in CodeCommit repository.

 ![image](https://github.com/felixdagnon/CICDFlow-CodeDeploy-LambdaApplication/assets/91665833/802323ca-7154-4340-9907-587719e89065)

-Clone the repo in Cloud9 and upload files and execute command
+Clone the repo in Cloud9 and upload files.

+I use git commands:

 $ git add -A
 $ git commit -m "Add sample application file"